 Physical objects have an amount of damage they can take.
 In this game this is called Hit Points (or HP).
 When a person or object is damaged, their Hit Points are reduced.
-When the Hit Points are reduced to zero (0) a person dies or an object is considered destroyed.
-This give Simple kay Refe Parage Cveidin Tambries B le
+When the Hit Points are reduced to zero (o) a person dies or an object is considered destroyed.
+This gives a simple way to represent damage.
+As a rule of thumb, if a object takes ten times it's damage, there is very little of it left.